 Non-government organizations (NGOs)

-No one wants to experience a natural disaster.
-But luckily, there’s a good chance you won’t have to rebuild alone.
-There are many organizations and individuals that want to help you get back on your feet and create a new normal.
-When a helping hand reaches out, accept graciously as you make progress towards stability.
+A natural disaster can turn your world upside down, quite literally.
+However, there’s a good chance you won’t have to rebuild alone.
+Many organizations and individuals are available to help you get back on your feet and create a new normal.